How Can I Become a Better Singer? | The Ultimate Guide to Singing

 • Room temperature/slightly chilled water: This is arguably the best thing to ingest before a performance, and you should make it a point to properly hydrate for a few days leading up to a performance.
 Your throat will be lubricated and adequately hydrated.

 • Chicken/fish: Protein is essential for singers.
-Both chicken and fish are lean forms of protein that will give you nutrients, fill you up, but not harm your throat or make you uncomfortably full (as long as the protein is not deep-fried).
+Both chicken and fish are lean forms of protein that will give you nutrients and fill you up but not harm your throat or make you uncomfortably full (as long as the protein is not deep-fried).

 • Fruit: Fruit contains vitamins and fiber that are great for vocalists.

-• Decaffeinated tea: On the opposite spectrum as freezing cold water, hot tea is a wonderful way to soothe your throat the day of a performance.
+• Decaffeinated tea: On the opposite spectrum as freezing cold water, hot tea is a wonderful way to soothe your throat and vocal chords on the day of a performance.
 Opt for decaf, and for an extra kick, put a little honey in your cup.

 For more information on foods/drinks that singers should avoid or consume, click here.